Attention inequality: Causes

 At least for scientific papers, today's consensus states that inequality is unexplainable by variations of quality and individual talent.
-Matthew effect plays a significant role in the emergence of attention inequality — those, who already enjoy a lot of attention, get even more attention and those who do not, lose even more.
-Significant evidence could be found that ranking algorithm would alleviate the inequality of number of posts across topics.
+The Matthew effect plays a significant role in the emergence of attention inequality—those who already enjoy large amounts of attention get even more attention, and those who do not lose even more.
+Ranking algorithms based on relevance to the user have been found to alleviate the inequality of the number of posts across topics.

-Remedy

-Government by algorithm is suggested to tackle the problem of attention inequality.